Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 ![Iridis On Demand: A web portal to the University of Southampton's HPC Cluster, Iridis](fig/OOD.png){width="80%"}

-You can request access to Iridis on Demand through the same application form to obtain an account on the system:  <a href="https://sotonac.sharepoint.com/teams/HPCCommunityWiki/SitePages/Connecting-to-Iridis5.aspx#requesting-access-to-iridis-ondemand">application form</a>.
+You can request access to Iridis on Demand through the same application form to obtain an account on the system: [here](https://sotonac.sharepoint.com/teams/HPCCommunityWiki/SitePages/Connecting-to-Iridis5.aspx#requesting-access-to-iridis-ondemand).
 Simply include `Iridis Ondemand` keywords in the comment section of the application.

 Once granted access you can login at https://iridisondemand.soton.ac.uk/, ensuring you are on the campus network, or using the VPN.